top of page

 Our final thoughts

 Year 7 Maths is an important year that sets the stage for your child’s future success in high school and beyond.
-The topics they’ll cover — fractions, decimals, basic algebra, geometry, data and probability —are foundational concepts that will support their learning in later years of high school.
-If your child is struggling or you simply want to give them an edge, consider tutoring as a way to help them master these essential skills.
-With the right support, your child can build the confidence and competence they need to excel in Maths and enjoy it too!
+The topics they’ll cover include fractions, decimals, basic algebra, geometry, data and probability.
+These key topics are foundational concepts that will support their learning in later years of high school.
+If your child is struggling or you simply want to give them an edge, consider in-person or online tutoring as a way to help them master these essential skills through personalised learning support.
+With the right Maths help, your child can build the confidence and competence they need to excel in mathematics and enjoy it too!

 Frequently Asked Questions